Salable/usage-demo/README.md

 2. Give your product any name.
 3. Tick the `Paid Product` checkbox.
 4. Select the test payment integration that is created for you on sign up.
 If you already have created a payment integration this can be used instead.
-5. Select whichever default currency you'd prefer.
+5. Select `GBP` as the product's default currency.

 #### Create Plan

 1. Go to the `Plans` tab on the sidebar and select `Create Plan`
-2. Set the plan name as `Full Access` and optionally provide a description.
+2. Set the plan name as `Random String Generator` and optionally provide a description.
 3. Press `Continue` to configure `License Type` information.
 4. For the type of plan select `Standard`.
 5. Select `Month` for subscription cycle.
 6. Select `Usage` license type.
 7. Select `Paid` to make it a paid plan.
-8. Currencies will then appear, input the per-unit cost.
+8. Currencies will then appear, input `1` (£1) as per-unit cost.
 This will be what the customer will be charged per unit of consumption per billing cycle.
 The charge per billing cycle will be variable based on what the customer consumes.
 9. Continue to `Assign values`.
 10. This is section is for assigning feature values that can be used on pricing tables.
 This is not required to get set up.
 11. Click `Continue` to `Capabilities`.